Talisa Rhea: Early life

 Following her high school career, Rhea went to Oregon State University and was a member of the Beavers' women's basketball team.
-She played for the Beavers from 2007-10, where she was a two-time All-Pacfic-10 Honorable Mention selection and was named to the Pacfic-10 All-Freshman Team following the 2007-08 season.
+She played for the Beavers from 2007–10, where she was a two-time All-Pacific-10 Honorable Mention selection and was named to the Pacific-10 All-Freshman Team following the 2007-08 season.
 After spending time at Oregon State, Rhea transferred to Seattle University and spent two season there.

 Following her playing career, Rhea played professionally in Poland for one season in 2012-2013 with Centrum Wzgorze Poland.
-Following that season she enrolled at the University of Illinois, earning her Masters of Sport Management in December of 2016.
+Following that season she enrolled at the University of Illinois, earning her Masters of Sport Management in December 2016.

 Executive career

 Seattle Storm

 In 2015, Rhea was hired by the Storm as a video coordinator.
 She was promoted to Director of Basketball Operations in 2016 and Assistant GM in 2019.
 Prior to the 2021 WNBA draft, the Storm promoted her to General Manager.